agent-kali/ClassFlow/README.md

 - Store data in SQLite (`data/schedule_test.db`)
 - FastAPI endpoints to query by teacher or class
 - Filters: week, day, campus; optional grouping of adjacent slots
+- File upload endpoint for importing new schedules
+- Room information parsing and display
+- Comprehensive logging and error handling
 - Helpful debug endpoints to list teachers and classes

 ## Project structure